Dillard's, Inc. research snapshot

 Fundamental monitor

-Track comparable-store sales, retail gross margin, inventory growth, operating cash flow, capital expenditures, store count, cash and short-term investments, debt maturities, and recurring versus special dividends.
+Track comparable-store sales, retail gross margin, inventory growth, operating cash flow, capital expenditures, store count, cash and short-term investments, debt maturities, and the difference between the $0.30 recurring quarterly dividend and special dividends.

 Position sizing should reflect consumer cyclicality, thin daily trading volume, family control, and the risk that unusual legal gains or special dividends distort the apparent yield.